dustinevan/jogger/job-worker-service-0001.md

 #### UX
 Our users have likely run jobs on remote servers via ssh.
 The Jogger CLI is different in a key way--it's not interactive.
 To make the CLI more familiar to these users, the goal is to reduce the CLI's footprint so that users can focus on the commands/jobs they run.
 The following design decisions stem from this thinking:

-#### Jobs are Just Command Strings.
+#### Jobs are Slices of Strings.
-The number of options in a shell is so large that jogger makes no attempt at structuring them.
-This reduces the number of flags and arguments that need to be typed to use the CLI.
-The downside however is that shell substitution happens on the client.
-There are ways to mitigate this, but for this project they are out of scope.
+When starting a job, the CLI slices os.Args to remove itself.
+The remaining []string defines the job, where arg[0] is the command to run on the server, and arg[1:] represent arguments to that command.
+One downside to this approach is that no shell substitution can take place after this point, which means for example that server environment vars can't be referenced.
+This strategy is used to avoid repeated flags like --command --arg etc.

 #### Use Environment Variables For Connection Information
-The following environment variables are supported.
+The CLI supports the following environment variables (client side).
 These will also be prominently displayed in the USAGE info
 ```bash
 export JOGGER_HOST=<host:port>
 export JOGGER_CA_CERT_FILE=<path-to-ca-cert>